e11938258/InDMP/README.md

 ### Keycloak

-Every request has to be authorized before communicating with the application using the OAuth2 protocol.
+Every request has to be authorized before communicating with the service using the OAuth2 protocol.
 This is done using the [Keycloak](https://www.keycloak.org/) application, which needs to be set up properly after installation.

 NOTE: The default port of the application is 8080, it is necessary to change it to port 8090 before starting the application, for example using the input argument: